 Dance Mogul: Did you have a support system while pursuing your passion?

 Alison: I am very blessed to have had an incredible support system from my whole family.
 My parents were always supportive of all my siblings and did everything possible to help achieve our goals.
 I was also very lucky to have my brothers to guide and support me since they kind of knew the ropes of what it would take to make it as a professional dancer.

-Dance Mogul: What are some of the misconceptions that people have that you can clear up about ballet that steer them from it?
+Dance Mogul: What are some of the misconceptions that people have that you can clear up about ballet that steers them from it?

 Dance Mogul: How do get young people more engaged in ballet these days?

 Alison: I think with this generation of internet and social media, it is easy to get young people engaged in ballet in new exciting ways.
 While there are pros and cons of everything, I think social media is beneficial to show a new, engaging approach to ballet that is appealing and exciting.
 Also, with dance being so popular and current on television and film, young people are easily inspired to dance themselves.
 Photo: @balletzaida

 Dance Mogul: Do you have any upcoming projects in 2018?

 Alison: Yes I do!
 I love to keep myself busy and I am so honored to have many opportunities, collaborations, and people who are interested in my work and myself.
 This year I am really hoping to focus on establishing my dancewear line.
 It takes time to perfect but it is one of my main goals for this year.
 Stay tuned for more and future projects!

 Dance Mogul: You take amazing pictures, how do you approach that because that’s a whole other art form within itself?